alphagov/government-service-design-manual/service-manual/domain-names/how-they-work.md

 ## How is this different to how direct.gov.uk domains have been managed?

 The domain direct.gov.uk was managed by the DirectGov Service Desk directly (and inherited by GDS).
-All domains were administered by DirectGov and each subdomain did not have it's own DNS servers.
+All domains were administered by DirectGov and each subdomain did not have its own DNS servers.

 This meant that services would need to give details of the names and IP addresses of their webservers to DirectGov, who would directly create the necessary A and CNAME records.
 The DirectGov Service Desk